Get

 For instance, chocolate and xylitol are two common hazards in foods you might accidentally use in your recipes.
 Watch for questionable ingredients, and research anything you aren’t 100% sure is safe.

 Consider your dog’s unique needs as well.
 Although many ingredients are generally dog-friendly, they may still conflict with medical conditions.
-Consult your vet if you have any uncertainties before arranging your dog’s Christmas treat menu.
+Consult a vet if you have any uncertainties before arranging your dog’s Christmas treat menu.

 dogster face divider